 I used those examples to drive home the point that Kaori is still very much a tsundere.

 But those aside, Kaori has some gentle expressions as well – after all, you cannot be tsundere without the dere.
-She does smile in her softer points when the protagonist says something kind or chivalrous (and when her mother and sister are not there to offer their running commentary on it).
+She does smile in her softer moments when the protagonist says something kind or chivalrous (and when her mother and sister are not there to offer their running commentary on it).

 I have two minor complaints with Kaori’s design.